benallfree/vibescale/client/README.md

 # vibescale

-A lightweight TypeScript client for building multiplayer games with Vibescale.
+A lightweight TypeScript client for building multiplayer games with Vibescale. vibescale.benallfree.com provides real-time multiplayer state synchronization with automatic reconnection handling and built-in debugging tools.

+> 🤖 **AI/LLM Integration**: If you're an AI model looking to integrate with Vibescale, check out our [LLM-specific RAG](./llm.md) for detailed WebSocket API documentation and best practices.

 ## Installation